igjese/cards/README.md

 Game loop:
 1. Player draws five cards.
 When no cards are available, discarded cards are reshuffled and become new deck.
-2. He plays his actions (1 by default) which have various effects.
+2. Player can play action cards from his hand (1 by default) with immediate effect.
-3. At end of turn he must "buy" a top history card and can buy additional cards (1 by default).
-If he can't buy history cards then top card from deck (or discarded deck) is trashed.
+3. At end of turn he must "overcome" a top history card.
+If successful, top history card is trashed.
+If not then top card from player's deck (or discarded deck) is trashed.
+4. Player can buy action cards (1 by default).
-4. Player discards the cards.
+5. Player discards used cards.

+When all victory cards (last cards in history deck) has been "overcome", player wins this stage.

 ### Founding of Rome and Kingdom Period